 Accelerating e-mobility in Rwanda

-We support the mitigation of climate change impacts by creating an enabling regulatory and financial environment to accelerate the transition to e-mobility.
+We support the mitigation of climate change impact by supporting the creation of an enabling regulatory and financial environment to accelerate the transition to e-mobility.

 Years active: